 - You are not dealing with personal data because there is no visitor identification.

-- You are not using data collected for other purposes (for instance, Google uses the data for advertising and to improve its services).
+- You are not using the collected visitor data for other purposes (for instance, Google uses the data for advertising and to improve its services).

 - You are not transferring data outside the EU.